 Later, by 1900, the census shows that he had moved again within Montana to Fort Benton, a town along the west bank of the Missouri River and the county seat of Chouteau County.
 There, he continued his work as a stockman and lived near Dahlberg's large boarding house.

-They had three children, of whom two are known -- Alice Rhodes and David Basham Overfield.
+The couple produced three children together, of whom two are known -- Alice Rhodes and David Basham Overfield.
 The other died in childhood during the 1900s.
 Daughter Alice was born in Fort Benton in 1905 and son David in Kansas in 1906.

 At the death of his uncle Dr. Guy Hanshaw in 1908, George was entitled to receive 1/48 of the estate, which included lucrative oil and gas wells.
 He received an immediate payout from the estate of $38.54 in 1909.
 At intervals over the years, through 1942, he and his heirs received royalty payments from the oil and gas wells.
 The high point was in 1918, when he was paid $16.36.
 In total, he received $171.74 in inheritance.